Student Catalog

 2. Issue a written warning to the student.
 The warning will be placed in the student file.

-3. Immediately dismiss the student from the College.
+4. Immediately dismiss the student from the College.

-Additionally, the College may be required to notify the state board of nursing of certain behaviors or offenses.
+If a student is subject to any of the consequences listed above the College reserves the right to suspend the students right to attend course(s) while and investigation takes place.
 If a student is subject to any of the consequences listed above and disagrees with the outcome, he or she may follow the Academic Appeal Policy, as outlined in the Student Catalog.
 Students who are dismissed due to a violation of the Student Code of Conduct are prohibited from being on College property and are not eligible for reinstatement.

 Ohio Board of Nursing (OAC,4723-5-12(C)) Student Conduct Requirements